Business strategy lessons from history.

 →Thomas MalthusThe prophet of population dynamics whose equations still reverberate in economic models and resource allocation. - 1767 — 1845

-→Jean-Baptiste SayThe French economist who articulated that 'products are paid for with products,' forming the bedrock of supply-side thought. - 1769 — 1821
+→Jean-Baptiste SayThe French Economist and Entrepreneur who articulated the fundamental principle that production, not money, is the source of demand. - 1769 — 1821

 →Napoleon BonaparteThe architect of modern warfare and statecraft, defining the 19th-century European landscape through ambition and organizational prowess. - 1772 — 1823